by Laura Lai/ Uncategorized

 ‘Mr. Campbell, sir,’ said the man.

-A sigh of relief broke from my parched lips, and the colour came
+A sigh of relief broke from his parched lips, and the colour came back to his cheeks.

-‘At last the door opened, and his servant entered.
-He turned
+‘At last the door opened, and my servant entered.
+He turned gazed eyes upon me.

 ‘Mr. Campbell, sir,’ said the man.

-A sigh of relief broke from his parched lips, and the colour
+A sigh of relief broke from my parched lips, and the colour came back to my cheeks.

 ‘Mr. Campbell, sir,’ said the man.